sean-public/skiplist-survey/README.md

 ![zoom worse cases deletions](http://i.imgur.com/LQYoXuO.png)

-If we zoom in, we can see the speed differences between the fastest implementations.
+If we zoom in, we can see the speed differences between the fastest implementations a bit better.
+The fastest overall is `sean`, which averages 10-50ns faster in all operations than the next fastest implementation.